ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 Retrieve the **streamId** and save (copy and paste) it.
 You will need it to activate your Hosted Private Cloud subscription with the Logs Data Platform stream in question.

-In the next step, we will look at how to create a stream
+In the next step, we will look at how to create a stream.

 ### Step 3 - Activate the Logs Data Platform Hosted Private Cloud subscription